assisfery/Julia/docs/Readme.md

 ## Comparison operator
-By default the user input will be compare with contains operator, so if the user input contains the hears key the bot will do some action
+By default the user input will be compare with contains operator, so if the user input contains the hears function key/pattern the bot will do some action.

 The supported operator are:
 - contains (by default)